hisarciklilar/quants_dojo/README.md

 # Quants Dojo

-Quants Dojo is a game-like True/False quiz targeting lerners of Econometrics.
-It is designed to test user's knowledge in certain concepts in Econometrics and help them practise and learn as they answer questions.
+Quants Dojo is a game-like True/False quiz targeting learners of Econometrics.
+It is designed to test user's knowledge in certain concepts in Econometrics and help them practice and learn as they answer questions.

 The quiz consists of 10 questions.
 These are designed to test and clarify the confusions and the most commonly made mistakes by the learners.

-Each ccomcept tested is phrased in two alternative ways: (i) the correct answer is True; (ii) the correct answer is false.
+Each concept tested is phrased in two alternative ways: (i) the correct answer is True; (ii) the correct answer is false.

-The quiz questions are created once the user provides a correct id. the tru and false versions of the concept teted is chosen rtandomly for each concept.
+The quiz questions are created once the user provides a correct id.
+The true and false versions of the concept tested is chosen randomly for each concept.

-Users may take the quiz repeteadly.
-In order for them not to just enter the memorised answers from the previous round, the
+Users may take the quiz repeatedly.
+In order for them not to just enter the memorized answers from the previous round, the

 ## App's Location: